andrew/ultimate-awesome/README.md

 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-reinforcement-learning](https://github.com/tinyzqh/awesome-reinforcement-learning) - Learning Resources And Links Of Reinforcement Learning （updating）.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
-- [awesome-technical-communication](https://github.com/lilin90/awesome-technical-communication) - 😎 A curated list of awesome resources about technical communication.
 - [Awesome-Unified-Multimodal](https://github.com/Purshow/Awesome-Unified-Multimodal) - 📖 This is a repository for organizing papers, codes, and other resources related to unified multimodal models.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.